 - the minimum standard of English is confirmed to have been achieved.

-- the applicant is 55 years of age or younger at the time the EOI is submitted.
+- the applicant is 55 years of age or younger at the time they submit an EOI.

-- Applications are selected from the pool if the total number of points is 160 or higher.
-Unselected EOIs remain in the pool for 6 months before being removed
+- In the next stage, applications are selected from the pool if the total number of points is 180 or higher.
+Unselected EOIs remain in the pool for 6 months before removal.

-- The immigration officer considers the information in the EOI credible, and health and character issues unlikely.
+- Further on, the immigration officer considers the information in the EOI credible, and health and character issues unlikely.

-- After initial verification, the applicant is then issued with an Invitation to Apply (ITA).
+- After initial verification, a successful applicant will then receive an Invitation to Apply (ITA).

-- To be considered, the subsequent application has to be made within 4 months of the date of ITA (with the exception of ITAs dated between 1 November 2019 and 15 April 2020 inclusive, where the time frame is 10 months).
+- To be considered further, the subsequent application has to be made within 4 months of the ITA's date.
+Only ITAs dated between 1 November 2019 and 15 April 2020 inclusive can get an exception.
+The time frame there is 10 months.

 - After full verification the application is assessed and, subsequently, approved, deferred or declined.